kompetenzbolzen/termgl/Readme.md

 # TermGL

-TermGL is a library for displaying ASCII-graphics in a text console.
+TermGL is a library for displaying ASCII-graphics in a xterm compatible console (Some parts work in Windows).

+List of current features:

+ - Automatic terminal size detection, online resizing
+ - Framerate target
+ - Simple drawing functions
+ - Object Handling:
+    - Movement
+    - Collision
+ - Input handling with object mapping
+ - 3D wiremeshes (mostly useless eye-candy)

 For more information on how to use, consult the documentation (`make doc`) and look at the example programs in `example/`.

 ## Compiling the library